Curating Artek and the Aaltos

 6 October, 2021

-This is the first of a sequence of collections framed by the process of curating the exhibition Artek and the Aaltos.
-At its heart is a celebration of Aino Marsio-Aalto as a practicing architect, and from this starting point various lateral directions are taken.
+This collection responds to the process of curating the exhibition Artek and the Aaltos and at its heart is a celebration of Aino Marsio-Aalto as a practicing architect.
 The Artek and the Aaltos exhibition was shown at the Bard Graduate Center Gallery in New York between April 22 and October 2, 2016.
 The exhibition was accompanied by a catalogue design by Irma Boom that was immediately sold out, a new edition is imminent.

 The Curating Artek sequence is animated by commentary from the exhibition’s curator, Nina Stritzler-Levine alongside extracts from the exhibition catalogue.